 And for the boundless multitudes of living beings

 And all are awakened.

-You can make your own Bodhisattva vow.
-It might be as simple as “I vow to protect those in danger.”
-Quiet your mind and steady your heart, be strong for the long haul.
+As you quiet your mind and steady your heart, you can set your deepest intention.
+It will help you be strong for the long haul.
 Then get up and joyfully plant seeds for a more compassionate future.
 Educate yourself about social justice.
-Add your voice and energy.
-Your freedom empowers you to contribute to the world, and your love will show you the way to do so.
+Stand up against racism and hatred.
+Give voice, time, energy, care to alleviate suffering and tend our collective well being.
+Your freedom empowers you to contribute to the world.
+And your love will show you the way to do so.